I’m just so tired.

 After the Tigerbelly episode dropped the conversation was about how Swinton could have been so insensitive, searching for affirmation and support while making Cho uncomfortable.
 Then, after the emails were released, she was praised for handling herself with such poise and class; any sentiments regarding Cho were overwhelmingly negative.
 Throughout this entire process of back and forth what wasn’t heard were the words the Korean American comedian had to share in response.

-From many the comic book fans she was dismissed entirely for prefacing her comments with “I’m totally unfamiliar with all the comic books so I can’t speak on anything about that”, which assumes that Cho would have supported a version of Doctor Strange that portrayed the Ancient One as an offensive Asian stereotype.
+For many comic book fans she was dismissed entirely for prefacing her comments with “I’m totally unfamiliar with all the comic books so I can’t speak on anything about that”, which assumes that Cho would have supported a version of Doctor Strange that portrayed the Ancient One as an offensive Asian stereotype.
 How much does someone need to know in order to express that when a Hollywood role can go to an Asian actor it should, and portrayed in the best way [and this doesn’t exclude villains] possible.

 It was very easy for me personally to overlook what she had to say, because after all, isn’t it also what I’ve been writing about on this site for the past several years?
 Hearing that-